p4 login2

 -r

-Causes the server to forward the MFA to the server referenced in the the specified remote specification.
+Causes the server to forward the MFA to the server referenced in the specified remote specification.
 The authentication will be for the user specified by the --remote-user flag, or if RemoteUser is set in the remote specification, the login will be for that user.
 Specifying a host or a username is not allowed when logging into a remote server.

 -s